StefanoCecere/awesome-opensource-unity/README.md

 ### Character Controllers 2D

-- [Unity 2D Platformer Controller](https://github.com/cjddmut/Unity-2D-Platformer-Controller) - A customizable 2D platformer motor that handles mechanics such as double jumps, wall jumps, and corner grabs.
-Includes a player controlled prefab that can be dropped into any scene for immediate support.
 - [CharacterController2D](https://github.com/prime31/CharacterController2D) - is similar to the built-in Unity CharacterController component.
 It has a similar API (mainly a move method that takes a delta movement) and provides a firm base with which to make a super solid controller using Unity's 2D system.
 - [Unity 2D Platformer Controller](https://github.com/cjddmut/Unity-2D-Platformer-Controller) - A customizable 2D platformer motor that handles mechanics such as double jumps, wall jumps, and corner grabs.
 Includes a player controlled prefab that can be dropped into any scene for immediate support.